Houdini 19.5 Nodes TOP nodes

 Copy Inputs For

-Determines how input files should be copied onto loop items.
-By default, upstream files are copied onto all input files, however it’s also possible to only copy input files onto the first iteration or none of the loop iterations.
+Determines how input files are copied onto loop items.
+By default, upstream files are copied onto all input files.
+However, it is also possible to only copy input files onto the first iteration or none of the loop iterations.

 No Iterations